 ×

 Ever wondered if your car insurance covers flood damage?
-Read on to find the answer as well as tips on how to report flood damage to your insurance carrier and get your claims processed quickly
+Read on to find answers and tips on reporting flood damage to your insurance carrier and processing your claims quickly.

 The simple answer is yes.
 However, if you want your insurance provider to compensate for damage to your flooded vehicle, you’ll need comprehensive car insurance.

-You must have comprehensive insurance whether you lease or finance a vehicle.
-Even if you don’t require it, it’s probably a good idea to have comprehensive car insurance as it covers damage due to natural calamities such as floods, hail, fires, etc. At way.com, we recommend keeping comprehensive coverage until your car or truck is so old that the cost of coverage exceeds the value of your car.
+You must have comprehensive insurance, whether you lease or finance a vehicle.
+Even if you don’t require it, it’s probably a good idea to have comprehensive car insurance as it covers damage due to natural calamities such as floods, hail, fires, etc. At way.com, we recommend keeping comprehensive coverage until your car or truck is so old that the cost of coverage exceeds your car’s value.

 You’re probably out of luck if your car is flooded and you don’t have comprehensive coverage.
-Flood damage is not covered by home insurance, and even if you have a separate flood insurance policy, it will only cover damage to your personal goods in your automobile.
-However, in the event of a natural disaster, the Federal Emergency Management Agency (FEMA) may be able to help you with a low-interest loan.
+Flood damage isn’t covered by home insurance, and even if you have a separate flood insurance policy, it will only cover damage to your personal property in your automobile.
+However, in a natural disaster, the Federal Emergency Management Agency (FEMA) may help you with a low-interest loan.

 Flooding causes damage to property worth millions of dollars every year.
-A flood could affect not only your home and personal belongings but also your primary mode of transportation – your vehicle.
-If floods have damaged your car, we recommend you take photos of the said damage.
-In order to secure a fair settlement from the insurance company, make sure you thoroughly document what happened to your car.
+A flood could affect not only your home and belongings but also your primary mode of transportation – your vehicle.
+If floods have damaged your car, we recommend you take photos of the damage.
+If you want to secure a fair settlement from the insurance company, make sure you thoroughly document what happened to your car.

 This includes photographing and videotaping the vehicle from all angles so that the insurance company can observe how high the water has risen.
 If the interior is wet, the National Auto Dealers Association recommends drying the vehicle as much as possible and eliminating moisture from the vehicle to avoid any sort of electrical gremlins.

-Once you have photographed the necessary evidence to support your claim, it is time to contact your insurance agent or car insurance provider.
+Once you have photographed the necessary evidence to support your claim, contact your insurance agent or car insurance provider.
 If a major hurricane has hit, you can expect that a lot of other people are filing claims as well.
-So the faster you file your claim, the better are your chances of getting it resolved soon.
+So the faster you file your claim, the better your chances of getting it resolved soon.

 Next, it’s time to take your car to your preferred repair shop to fix it.
 Here, we recommend checking if there’s any damage that isn’t visible to the naked eye.
 By maintaining an open line of communication with the body shop, you can learn how thoroughly they’re inspecting the vehicle and the extent of the damage.
 Make sure you’re asking the right questions.
 This is crucial since it determines whether the car will be repaired or considered a total loss.